wizo06/japanese/docs/grammar/fundamentals/particles.md

         Then we are no longer saying "play tennis with Hanako" in the sense that Hanako is our oponent.
 We are now saying that Hanako is in our team and we are playing *alongside* Hanako (presumably a 2vs2 match).
 In this case, the 「と」 is for sure being used as "function #3".

-        **Why do I bother making the difference between function #2 and #3?**
+        **Why do I bother with the distinction of these two functions?**

         Because, you might encounter 「と一緒に」 in your input (listening and reading) in places where there "**shouldn't**" be a 「一緒に」.
-When you do encounter those scenarios, you can now pick up on the (not so) subtle difference between them.
+When you do encounter those scenarios, you can now pick up on the (not so) subtle nuance.

         When I say "**shouldn't**", I mean cases like, for example, 「花子と戦う」 where it's *usually* interpreted as "against".
 But if you see 「花子と一緒に戦う」, then you can know for sure that it means "alongside".

 ???+ info "Function 4: Marks the object used for comparison"
     **Example 1**

     - ==以前と== 同じだ
     (It) is the same as ==before==

     Main wagon "A" | 「と」 | Engine "B"